ThomasCalle/tno-github-guide/github-guide/command-line.md

 ## Summary

-This comprehensive guide ensures efficient and effective command line usage, fostering collaboration and productivity.
-Whether you're managing files, navigating directories, or automating tasks, these commands and best practices will elevate your command line proficiency.
+Mastering the command line interface is a fundamental skill for professionals in the tech industry.
+It provides unmatched control over your system, enabling you to perform complex tasks efficiently and automate processes effectively.
+Whether you are managing files, navigating directories, or scripting automation tasks, the terminal offers a powerful environment that enhances productivity and precision.
+By adhering to best practices and leveraging the commands outlined in this guide, you can significantly boost your command line proficiency and optimize your workflow.

 ---